hadley/tidy-data/reviews/response.md

 > different time patterns within a day." really didn't clarify the goal
 > sufficiently for me.
 Perhaps an example of an unusual time course would help
 > to clarify things.
 (R3)

+# Minor problems

+> Abstract: "take in and take out" "input and output"

+> p.
+1 up 6: "subset" -> "component"

+> p.
+2 line 9: -> "an extension..."

+> p.
+2, 5 up from subtitle: "...techniques with real examples." -- could do
+> nicely.

+> p.
+2, 1 up from subtitle "...misses and what other approaches might be
+> fruitful to pursue."

+> p.
+3 2/3 down "...were were..."

+> p.
+10, up 2.
+Sentence is garbled.

+> p.
+11 bottom: (left) and (right) may not be the apt descriptors...

+> p.
+12, line 9: comma after file name?

+> p.
+12: This reviewer would prefer to avoid "hopefully" about 13 lines down.
+> More substantively, the sentence is garbled.

+> p.
+13 middle "...by the by preposition."
+Should second "by' be bolded?
+Or in
+> quotes" Same question arises again.

+> p.
+17 middle -> " diseases we work with have..."

+> p.
+19 last line "...seem like they should ..." -> "may"